tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/dynamics_types/translational.rst

-Settings to propagate numerically the translational state of a body can be created through the :func:`~tudatpy.numerical_simulation.propagation_setup.propagator.translational` factory function, described in detail in the API reference, which creates an object of type :class:`~tudatpy.numerical_simulation.propagation_setup.propagator.TranslationalStatePropagatorSettings` (see below an :ref:`example`).
+Settings to propagate numerically the translational state of a body can be created through the :func:`~tudatpy.numerical_simulation.propagation_setup.propagator.translational` factory function, described in detail in the API reference.

-In this page, only the Tudat-native objects necessary as input will be described.
+In this page, only the Tudat-specific aspects of theinput will be described.
 For all the other inputs, please refer to the related API entry (:func:`~tudatpy.numerical_simulation.propagation_setup.propagator.translational`).

 Inputs